Feature Alignment as a Generative Process: Results

 \section{Results}

 We compare the results against traditional variational autoencoders and generative adversarial networks.
+The~results show the reconstruction of the inputs using feature alignment and generator applied to the generated input.
+Additionaly, we also show random samples from the generator network.
+Furthermore, we display the model size and inference time for each dataset in the next section.
+All models were trained and evaluated on an Nvidia RTX 2070 graphics processing unit (GPU) card.

-The results show reconstruction of the inputs with feature and generator.
-We also show random samples from the generator network.
-We evaluate the Fr\'echet Inception Distance (FID) \citep{heusel_gans_2018, Seitzer2020FID} for each data set as a measure of the quality of the samples.
-The FID score is calculated by extracting the activation of the global spatial pooling layer of a pre-trained Inception V3 model \citep{szegedy_rethinking_2016}, for equally numbered images from the data set (here we choose 10k images) and sampled from a generator model:
+We measured the quality of the results by using the Fr\'echet Inception Distance (FID)~\cite{heusel_gans_2018, Seitzer2020FID}).
+The~FID score is calculated by extracting the activation of the global spatial pooling layer of a pre-trained Inception V3 model~\cite{szegedy_rethinking_2016}, for~equally numbered images from the dataset (here we choose 10,000 images) and sampled from a generator model, as~shown in~Equation~(\ref{equ:fid}).

 with $\mu$ the mean of activations, $\Sigma$ the covariance matrix and $tr$ the trace function.
-The results are shown in Table \ref{table:1}.
+The~FID score, as~opposed to pixel-level comparisons, compares the similarity of images at a high level in the feature layers, where significant patterns can be identified.
+This is in contrast to comparisons that are made at the pixel level.
+Due to the fact that FID is measured on a collection of images, we are able to make a comparison between the statistics of the distributions found in natural images (or any other set of images that may be desired) and those produced by a generative method.
+Because~it operates in a manner analogous to that of a distance metric, values that are lower indicate that the generated images are statistically more comparable to either the training or test~data.

+Table~\ref{table:1} shows the average FID score results for three different initializations.
+We can see that across the four datasets, feature alignment has higher scores, which indicates that, in~comparison to the other approaches, it has a lower sampling quality.
+When a generative network is used, however, feature alignment can achieve scores that are more comparable to those achieved by~GANs.